Alternatives to Knots

 Note that plastic tensioners of this type can also be used as antenna insulators.

 I recently have been experimenting with several other types.
 So far, they seem to work best when the device is attached to the anchor, and the rope passed through it.
+(This keeps the adjustment point at a constant height.)
 To accomplish that, I have tied small loops of rope to the adjusters that can secure it to a nail, branch, hook, or whatever is available.
 Then I double over the rope to make an “end” that is passed through the device.
 These actually work quite well, although there is a danger of forgetting and leaving the tensioning device attached to the tree when you are taking down the antenna.
-For that reason I use bright colored rope for the loop, to make it easier to see.
+For that reason I prefer bright colored rope for the loop, to make it easier to see.
 There may be other ways to use these – I am still experimenting.

 The Cam-Jam® is a spring-loaded tensioning device built into a clip like a carabiner.
 These come in different sizes, and it is important to use the right size for your rope.
 I often use ropes that are a little bit too small for the ones I have, so I am still experimenting with these as well.